gvwilson/thirdbit/fiction/madica/index.md

 units, respond and deactive with extreme prejudice."

 All around Madica and the snarkasaurus, a hundred zombie robots raised their arms.
-"Braaaains... fresh braaaains..." they moaned, turning as one toward the pair.
+"Braaaains… fresh braaaains…" they moaned, turning as one toward the pair.

 </section>